Key Facts

 Access Toolkit

-While SAPD is fully encrypted for the general public, there are still options for monitoring some San Antonio area communications.
+SAPD is fully encrypted for the general public, but some San Antonio area traffic is still accessible.

 Fire & EMS (Open)